-We receive Twitter messages and emails almost daily from nonprofits around the world who want to know where to find grants for anything from seed money to capital funding and just about everything in between.
+The first step in grant writing is finding the right grant opportunity.
+But where to look?
+Nonprofits often wonder where to find foundation grants for anything from seed money to capital funding and just about everything in between.

 Luckily, there are some great databases out there to help.

-We use the Foundation Center’s database as our primary resource for locating grants for U.S.-based nonprofits from private and public foundations.
+We use the Candid as our primary resource for locating grants for U.S.-based nonprofits from private and public foundations.
 (International nonprofits and government grants are a different story.)

 The Foundation Center has several levels of paid subscriptions; the more you pay, the more opportunities are visible to you.
 We have the highest subscription level, which allows us to access information on more than 100,000 foundations, corporate donors, and grantmaking public charities and over 2.4 million recent grants, and we suggest any nonprofit serious about raising money through grants do the same.
 Some local nonprofit resource centers and local libraries offer access to the Foundation Center free of charge, too.